drgrigg/MarkAble/README.md

 # MarkAble

 I've decided to open source this software as I'm no longer in a position to maintain it.
 It's written in C#.
 Please note that I can't assist with your implementation on your own system other than wish you good luck!
+It requires you to have Apple's iTunes for Windows installed, as it depends on controlling iTunes to do its work.

 --------